Global section settings

 1. Apply a single font style to the entire block for uniformity.

-2. Enable the Additional Font option to define separate styles for the Heading and Text, creating distinct visual roles within the same block.
+2. Enable the Additional font option to define separate styles for the Heading and Text, creating distinct visual roles within the same block.

-How to add your own font
+How to add a custom font

 You will be taken to a page with a huge variety of different fonts: